peterussell/cpl-training-blog/_posts/2017-01-19-gs8-aerodynamics-construction.md

 to streamline the flow of air around the engine to help cool the engine by ducting air around cylinders.

-The **propellor* translates rotational force of the engine into thrust, pulling the airplane forward.
+The **propellor translates rotational force of the engine into thrust**, pulling the airplane forward.
 It's a rotating airfoil which produces lift in a similar way to the wing.
 Engines may be turned around to become **pushers** with the propellor at the rear.